-With over 60% of home buyers choosing a realtor based on online reviews, it’s essential that real estate agents use reputation management for building word of mouth referrals.
+With over 60% of home buyers choosing a realtor based on online reviews, it’s essential that real estate agents use reputation management, ideally reputation management software, for building word of mouth referrals.

 Real estate agent reviews provide consumers the social proof they seek when trying to choose an agent that might be right for them.
 They want someone they feel comfortable with, since it involves the biggest purchase they’ll probably ever make.
 A home is personal, and consumers want a realtor that understands that.